philippneufeld/PooledCalculation/README.md

 data package is, again, available via a `std::future` object.
 Alternatively, the `ServerPool` class defines a `OnTaskCompleted` method that can be overwritten.

+In it's current implementation it only works on Linux.